-By finding a job during your studies at Memorial University, you can build your resumé, gain hands on experience and earn some extra spending money.
-At Memorial, students can find jobs that are on campus, off campus or created for co-operative work term placements.
+By finding a job during your studies at Memorial University, you can build your resumé, gain hands-on experience, expand your network, and earn some extra spending money.
+At Memorial, students can find jobs that are on campus, off campus, or created for co-operative work term placements.

-Career Development and Experiential Learning is there to help Memorial’s students find on-campus or off-campus jobs and connect with potential employers.
-Students can book appointments with a Career Development or Experiential Learning Advisor to get help with resumé writing, job interviews, career planning and more.
-The Centre also offers guidance specifically for bachelor of arts and bachelor of science students.
+Our Career Development centre helps students find on-campus or off-campus jobs and connect with potential employers.
+Students can book appointments with an advisor to get help with resumé writing, job interviews, career planning and more.

-SWASP JOBS are funded by the provincial government of Newfoundland and Labrador and offer students the opportunity to receive a tuition credit and cash stipend for their work.
+SWASP jobs are funded by the Government of Newfoundland and Labrador and offer students the opportunity to receive a tuition voucher and cash stipend for their work.
 During the fall and winter semesters these jobs are open only to student parents enrolled at Memorial University.
 However, they are open to all Memorial students during the spring semester.
-Applications for the SWASP program are available from Career Development and Experiential Learning (CDEL).
+Applications for the SWASP program are available from Career Development.

 Off-campus jobs offer a variety of options for work around the city from employers in many different fields.
 Local employers often look to the Memorial University community to hire students with the skills and experience they are seeking in their employees.
 Information and assistance in applying to off-campus jobs can be found from Career Development.